PatchFact/COSC360-TumblrClone/README.md

 -   Tracking comment history from a user’s perspective
 -   Accessibility
 -   Your choice (this is your opportunity to add additional flourish to your site but will need to be documented in the final report)

--   Probably have to compromise on "Follower/Following" unless we want that to be an additional feature